algosup/2022-2023-project-3-harfang3d-binding-Project-3-group/Documents/Technical-Specifications/technical-Specification.md

 This solution will be added to the existing code of the [FABGen repository](https://github.com/ejulien/FABGen).

-For this project we need to use CLANG to parse the C++ code and generate the F# code, with the help of the DLL file generated by the C/C++ code to link and make the conversion between the F# code to the C/C++ code.
+For this | we need to use CLANG to parse the C++ code and generate the F# code, with the help of the DLL file generated by the C/C++ code to link and make the conversion between the F# code to the C/C++ code.

 The F# language is a statically typed language.
 It is compiled to IL (Intermediate Language) and then JIT compiled to native code.
 This means that it is possible to call into a C-style ABI from F# using the F# FFI (Foreign Function Interface) mechanism.
 This is the same mechanism that is used to call into native code from F#.